 - Trademark and Service Mark Renewal and Maintenance

-If you or your business have had a mark for several years, contact our Business Attorneys to research your Trademark or Service mark to determine when you need renew before its too late.
+If you or your business have had a mark for several years, contact our Business Lawyers to research your Trademark or Service mark to determine when you need renew before its too late.
 We will review your mark, and complete and file all the forms necessary to renew and maintain your trademark or service mark.

 - Protection and Prosecution of Trademark and Service Mark Infringement